5 Formulas to choose from!

 In spite of being cariogenic with prolonged use (according to research done by dentists at Hamburg university), sorbitol can be found as a sweetener in certain toothpastes.

 Surfactants (added as foaming agents).
 Studies have shown that toothpastes which produce a lot of lather due to the presence of the toxic chemical (detergent surfactant) sodium lauryl sulfate (SLS, aka sodium dodecyl sulfate or SDS) are actually bad for the gums.
-The foaming property strongly swells up the gums, which would tend to promote periodontosis (receding gums).
+The foaming property strongly swells up the gums, which would tend to promote periodontitis (receding gums).
 (Other sources speak of surfactant concentrations above two percent possibly damaging the gums.)

 An active component in antifreeze, propylene glycol acts as a wetting agent and surfactant in toothpaste.
 The Material Safety Data Sheets for propylene glycol warn that the chemical can be rapidly absorbed through the skin, with prolonged contact leading to brain, liver and kidney abnormalities.
 The EPA won’t allow its workers to handle propylene glycol without wearing rubber gloves, yet it doesn’t stop the chemical from being used in common health care products.